pattonsgirl/webScripts/README.md

 This repo creates webAccounts on a standard Apache server.
+Accounts created with this script lock access between the students, but allow for instructors / tas to gain access to the student directories for grading purposes.
+To protect student integrity, the browser rendered webpages are account locked by using `.htaccess` and `.htpasswd`

 * `build-notes.md` contains references for server configuration that the account creation scripts are based on.
 * `pwgen` is a package used by this script for password generation.